Pi Day: How Pi Was Almost Changed to 3.2

 No matter what size circle you can imagine, its circumference divided by its diameter is always the same: 3.14 (followed by an infinite number of decimal expansion that has been calculated to more than 31 trillion decimal places as of today).
 That makes 3.14 not only an irrational number (because its decimal expansions are infinite) but also a “constant,” at least with regard to calculating the measurements of a circle.
 This constant was discovered in the third century B.C. by the ancient Greek mathematician Archimedes and is essential not only to high school geometry but also to engineering (which could explain why pi is the unofficial “patron” number of the Massachusetts Institute of Technology).
 In 1706, it became known as the Greek letter π or pi, which stood for the Greek word for “perimeter,” which is another word for “circumference.”

-Although pi was identified by Archimedes, it had already been in use for thousands of years.
-Find out 20 more fascinating facts about pi.
+Fun fact: Although pi was identified by Archimedes, it had already been in use for thousands of years.

 The obsession with “squaring the circle”